 - Left bundle-branch block is an abnormality in electrical conduction in the heart.
 It develops in about 30% of patients with heart failure.

 - Ventricular tachycardia and ventricular fibrillation are life-threatening arrhythmias that can occur in patients when heart function is significantly impaired.
+Some patients with heart failure may be offered an implanted defibrillator to protect them from these arrhythmias.

 Angina and Heart Attacks.
 While coronary artery disease is a major cause of heart failure, patients with heart failure are at continued risk for angina and heart attacks.
 Special care should be taken with sudden and strenuous exertion, particularly snow shoveling, during colder months.